rpn1966/platotheory2026/_pages/about.md

   Caption: "Credit: SpaceEngine © Cosmographic Software LLC."
 ---

 The UKI discs community aims to bring together the different disc communities across the UK & Ireland for those working on astrophysical discs.
 We are delighted to announce the first conference of this series will be hosted at the University of Warwick on 9th-11th September 2024!
-The theme of the conference will be _Protoplanetary Discs, Debris Discs, and White Dwarf Derbis Discs.
+The theme of the conference will be _Protoplanetary Discs, Debris Discs, and White Dwarf Derbis Discs_.
 Scientific topics include but are not limited to Planet-Disc interactions and dynamics, observations of discs, numerical simulations, etc.

 Sign up for the **NEW** [UKI Discs mailing list](https://ukidiscs.github.io/discussions2024/mailing-list) for the latest news in the Discs community.